victronenergy/node-red-contrib-victron/docs/USER_GUIDE.md

 will appear on VRM.

-At the moment there are several different virtual devices available, including grid meter, temperature sensor, pv inverter and meteo.
+At the moment there are several different virtual devices available, including battery, grid meter, temperature sensor, pv inverter switch and meteo.
 Check the documentation of the node itself for more info.

 #### Virtual Device Usage